Levitating (song)

 "Levitating" reached number five on the UK Singles Chart and number two on the US Billboard Hot 100, becoming Lipa's seventh top-five single in the UK and second in the US.
-Despite not reaching number one in the United States, "Levitating" was named the number-one song of 2021, becoming the fourth single to accomplish this feat and the first single to do so since Lifehouse's "Hanging by a Moment" in 2001.
-It also ranks in the top 40 of its All-Time list.
-This song is also the longest-charting song by a female artist on the Billboard Hot 100 chart, spending a total of 77 weeks on the chart and placing it 5th overall.
-It also reached number two on the Billboard Global 200 chart and became #1 on the 2021 year-end chart.
-The song was awarded a Platinum certification in the United Kingdom by the British Phonographic Industry (BPI).
+It also achieved top-five charting in many countries including Australia, Canada, India, Ireland, and New Zealand.
+Despite not reaching number one in the United States, "Levitating" was named the number-one song on the 2021 year-end chart, becoming the fourth single to accomplish this feat and the first single to do so since Lifehouse's "Hanging by a Moment" in 2001.
+It set new records as the song by a female artist with the most weeks spent in the top ten and the longest-charting song by a female artist on the Billboard Hot 100, spending 41 weeks in the top ten and 77 weeks on the chart overall.
+It currently ranks within the top 40 on the list of the greatest Hot 100 hits of all time.
+In 2023, the song was certified Diamond by the Recording Industry Association of America (RIAA).
+On the Billboard Global 200, it peaked at number two and was named the number-one song on the 2021 year-end chart.
+The song was awarded a triple Platinum certification in the United Kingdom by the British Phonographic Industry (BPI).

 "Levitating" was promoted with the release of two music videos, one for each of its respective remixes.
 The Will Hooper-directed music video for the Blessed Madonna's remix was filmed in London and Atlanta and has a theme of "love conquers all".
 It sees many people under the influence of a mysterious planet and being obsessed with a maze-like symbol.
 The DaBaby remix received a music video that was directed by Warren Fu and created in partnership with social media platform TikTok.
 The video is centred around Lipa and DaBaby dancing in an art deco-styled elevator, with many TikTok users in the cast.
 Lipa promoted the single with live performances on The Graham Norton Show, at the American Music Awards of 2020, and on Saturday Night Live.